 If you didn’t order a report before the sale is a huge opportunity for manipulation.

 The seller is as much interested in such a certificate as you are.
 It is his responsibility to adequately evaluate the equipment to understand the investment of the future owner.
 If there is hidden damage to something global, repair or replacement can cost the new owner 200-300 thousand euros.
-An example – the perfecting unit damage, or the reading bar of Heidelberg;s Inpress Control spectrophotometer.
+An example – the damage of perfecting unit, or problems with the reading bar of Heidelberg’s Inpress Control spectrophotometer.
 Accordingly, the dealer is obliged to take into account the cost of the repair and replace parts.

 For example, the company ROEPA provides a guarantee of completeness and operability of the supplied equipment.